dreamcastnan/aws_sysops_notes/README.md

 Enables you to connect to services powered by AWS PrivateLink, restricts all network traffic within AWS network.

+### VPC Peering

+Inter-region VPC peering encrypt inter-region traffic which always stays on global AWS backbone and never traverses the public internet.
 ## Route53

 A record: hostname to IP
 CNAME: hostname to  hostname, only works for non-root domain.
-Alias: hostname to aws resource, also works for root domain.
+Alias: hostname to aws resource(can be in a diff account), also works for root domain.

 DNS cache on client side for TTL duration